flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/online/sat-preparation.md

 type: Online Essential Program
 hero-image: /assets/home-carousel-2.jpeg
 programDetails:
   lessonsPerWeek: 12
-    hoursPerWeek: '10'
+  hoursPerWeek: "10"
   minutesPerLesson: 50
 description: A complete program for increased SAT scores!
+program-post-content: >-
+  The SAT is the most commonly taken test for U.S. students entering college.
+  Our program provides students with an understanding of the test structure and improves their ability to analyze written passages, understand key academic vocabulary, use standard writing conventions and solve problems in data analysis and algebra.

-program-post-content: Available for students in Level 13 and above, our SAT
-    Preparation course covers all aspects of the test, including the mathematics portion, and provides extensive practice testing, to secure higher scores for our students.
+  Available for students in Level 13 and above, our SAT Preparation course covers every aspect of the test, and provides extensive practice testing, to secure higher scores for our students.
 program-features-content: |-
   ### Program Features:

   * $150 per week, four weeks minimum enrollment
   * 2 hours per day/ten hours per week
   * Start any Monday
 ---